How to Safely Preserve Meat Without Refrigeration: Easy Tips

 Hot Smoking: Think of this as cooking.
 You're using temperatures above 200°F to cook the meat all the way through.
 It's delicious, but it won’t preserve the meat for pantry storage unless you take other steps, like canning.

 You don’t need some fancy, thousand-dollar smoker, either.
-A simple cold smoke setup can be built with a small firebox connected to an enclosed chamber (an old grill, a wooden box, even a sturdy cardboard box will work) by a length of stovepipe.
+A simple cold smoke setup can be built with a small firebox connected to an enclosed chamber (an old grill, a wooden box) by a length of stovepipe.
 That distance is key—it allows the smoke to cool way down before it ever reaches your meat.

 Achieving the Perfect Dryness